 One of the easiest tasks in setting up a Google Ads campaign is adding the keywords you want to target.
 After all, you simply type in the words, click save and they're added.

-The only problems is that in a few days, maybe even a few hours, you'll have a lot of clicks on your ads.
+The problem is that in a few days, maybe even a few hours, you'll have a lot of clicks on your ads.
 And often little, if anything, to show for it.

-Google allows you to use different match types which will influence how your ads appear.
-Yet, the one they favor is the one least likely to succeed.
+Google allows you to use different match types for your keywords.
+The one they favor is the one least likely to succeed.

 Which Keyword Match Type to Use

 It’s also important to know that match types have undergone a transformation over the last few years.
 Changes that could further cost you money.

 Broad match is just that.
 It can trigger variations for any of the words in your keyword phrase.

 If you simply start adding keywords to your campaign, they will be added as broad match and as a result your campaign will likely see a lot of traffic, and impressions.